AG7GN/images/README.md

 1. Click __Yes__ if prompted to reboot.
 1. Click __Raspberry > Hamradio__ to access the ham applications.

-## Update and Install Ham Applications
+## Update OS and Update/Install Ham Applications

 1. Click __Raspberry > Hamradio > Update Pi and Ham Apps__.
 Check the applications you want to update or install and click __OK__.
 Some installations take a very long time.
 Don't install an application unless you understand what the application is for.  __*Installing an application does not configure it.
 Consult the documentation for that application for configuration instructions*__.
 1. As you already know from the First Time Boot-up Instructions, checking the __Raspbian OS and Apps__ item in the GUI will check for and install OS updates.
 This is equivalent to running the following commands in a Terminal: